netspective-studios/PgDCP/README.md

 * [colpivot.sql](https://github.com/hnsl/colpivot) dynamic row to column pivotation/transpose
 * [Guidance to implement NIST level 2 RBAC Hierarchical RBAC](https://github.com/morenoh149/postgresDBSamples/tree/master/role-based-access-control) in PostgreSQL
 * [ldap2pg](https://github.com/dalibo/ldap2pg) to synchronize Postgres roles and privileges from YAML or LDAP
+* [SeeQR](https://www.theseeqr.io/) database analytic tool to compare the efficiency of different schemas and queries on a granular level

 Engineers writing SQL-first code should use the following tools: